Hungary - Country Commercial Guide

 Overview

 The safety and security equipment market, including the defense-related technology market, has become a leading sector for U.S. exporters in the Hungarian market.
 The number of companies has been shrinking but their combined annual revenue has been increasing.
-There were 4,150 companies operating in the Hungarian safety and security industry in 2021 – both locally based small and medium sized enterprises (SME) as well as multinational subsidiaries – employing approximately 64,000 people and contributing 17.5% to the national GDP.
-(Central Statistics Office)
+The number of companies in the safety/security industry has been on decline since 2013 and there were less than 4,000 companies operating in this sector in 2022, employing approximately 50,000 people.

-The domestic market is dominated by imported equipment, especially in the high-tech end of security and technology solutions used by Hungarian military and law enforcement organizations.
+The domestic market is dominated by imported equipment, especially in the area of high-tech security and technology solutions used by Hungarian military and law enforcement organizations.
 Typically, physical security services are provided by local companies due to local standards and licensing requirements.
-The market for fire safety and security alarm systems is one of the best organized segments within the industry.
+The market for fire safety and security alarm systems is one of the best-organized segments within the industry.

 The following systems have local production: data protection, optical registration devices, systems for technical safety of buildings, signal receiving equipment, and cryptographic security units.
 There are several local developers of biometric identification systems, biometric access control, and time and attendance systems.